Returning Member? Login to retrieve information from your previous registration.

 BCC Membership Number

-If you are a member of the Balcones Country Club, please enter your BCC Membership Number (numbers will be verified).
-The $50 facility fee is waived for members only.
+If you are a member of Balcones Country Club, please enter your BCC Membership Number.
+The $50 facility fee is waived for members.

 Swimmer Email Address

 Would you like your swimmer to receive team emails?
-This is not a substitute for checking your emails.
-Emails will always be sent to parents.
-But if you want us to send emails to your swimmer in addition to sending them to you, please indicate name and email address.
+Emails will always be sent to parents, too, but please indicate if you want us to send emails to your swimmer as well.

 How did you hear about the Sharks?